mirumee/ariadne-website/docs/intro.md

 """)
 ```

+`gql` validates the schema and raises a descriptive `GraphQLSyntaxError`, if
+there is an issue, or returns the original unmodified string if it is correct.

-If we try to run the above code now, we will get an error pointing to our incorrect syntax within our `type_defs` declaration:
+If we try to run the above code now, we will get an error pointing to incorrect syntax within our `type_defs` declaration:

 ```
 graphql.error.syntax_error.GraphQLSyntaxError: Syntax Error: Expected :, found Name